-Consumers should immediately take the recalled pajamas away from children and return them to any Target for a full refund.
+Consumers should immediately stop using the recalled shoes and contact Madewell to return them for a full refund.

 About 50,600 (in addition about 300 were sold in Canada)

 Consumers should immediately inspect their bottle caps for cracks.
 If a crack is found, consumers should contact Merck for a replacement cap.
 As with all drug products, the bottles should be stored up high, out of sight and reach of young children.
 Consumers may continue to use the drug as directed.

 Consumers should immediately stop using the recalled cribs and contact Bexco for a free replacement mattress support which includes replacement brackets.
 In the meantime, parents are urged to find an alternate, safe sleeping environment for the child, such as a bassinet, play yard or toddler bed depending on the child's age.

 About 11,660 (in addition, 40 cribs were sold in Canada)